skycoin/cx/docs/[WIP]CX_AST_Format.md

     * 1-CXAtomicOperator
     * 2-CXArgument
     * 3-CXLine
-    * 4-CXStructDef
+    * 4-CXStructDef - to be implemented.
-    * 5-CXFunctionDef
+    * 5-CXFunctionDef - to be implemented.
-    * 6-CXModuleDef
+    * 6-CXModuleDef - to be implemented.
-    * 7-CXGlobalDef/CXModuleGlobalDef
+    * 7-CXGlobalDef/CXModuleGlobalDef - to be implemented.
 * ExpressionType
   * The types are:
     * CXEXPR_METHOD_CALL